David123car7/LearnOpenGL/README.md

 # LearnOpenGL
 This repository contains all my code as I follow along with the [LearnOpenGL book](https://learnopengl.com/book/book_pdf.pdf).

+To keep the codebase clean and maintainable, instead of dumping all the code directly into a main.cpp, i am actively refactoring and abstracting the code into an organized, modular structure as i introduce new features.

 # How to run

 ### Install packages